 Town Council establishes (and modifies or rescinds) fund balance commitments by passage of a resolution.
 This is typically done through adoption and amendment of the budget.
-A fund balance commitment is further indicated in the budget document as a designation or commitment of the fund (such as for special incentives).
+A fund balance commitment, which does not lapse at year end is further indicated in the budget document as a designation or commitment of the fund (such as for special incentives).
 Assigned fund balance is established by Town Council through adoption or amendment of the budget as intended for specific purposes (such as the purchase of capital assets, construction, debt service, or for other purposes).

-K. Deferred Outflows/Inflows of Resources
+L. Deferred Outflows/Inflows of Resources

-In addition to assets, the statement of financial position will sometimes report a separate section for deferred outflows of resources.
-This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
+In addition to assets, the statement of financial position includes a separate section for deferred outflows of resources.
+Deferred outflows of resources represent a consumption of net assets that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
 The Town has one item that qualifies for reporting in this category.
-It is comprised of certain items related to the measurement of the net pension asset and net OPEB liability and contributions to the pension and OPEB plans made during the current year and subsequent to the net pension asset and net OPEB liability measurement date.
+It is comprised of certain items related to pension and OPEB.
 For more detailed information on these items, reference the related notes.